Md-Akram/Md-Akram/README.md

 ## About Me

-Full-stack developer specializing in MERN technologies, transforming ideas into robust, scalable applications.
+Full-stack developer specializing in MERN technologies, transforming ideas into applications.
 Eager to contribute expertise in creating seamless user experiences.
 Actively seeking new opportunities to bring innovation to the tech world.

 ## Tech Stack